johandersson/.LOG-hog/src/resources/help.md

 # Welcome to the Help File for .LOG-hog!

 ## Purpose
-The purpose of LogHog is to enable quick note-taking.
+The purpose of .LOG-hog is to enable quick note-taking.
 Upon opening, the screen focuses directly on the editor window for immediate writing.
 After composing your note, press Ctrl+S or click Save to clear the text field and save the entry into a dated log.
 This clearing allows you to write a new log entry right away, facilitating rapid and efficient note-taking.

-LogHog is compatible with Notepad's .LOG feature.
-In Notepad, creating a file that starts with '.LOG' on the first line enables automatic timestamp insertion on each open or save (see [how .LOG works in Notepad](https://www.howtogeek.com/359463/what-is-a-log-file/)).
-LogHog can read, edit, and manage such log files, offering advanced features like encryption, search, and formatting while preserving the timestamped structure.
+.LOG-hog is compatible with Notepad's .LOG feature.
+In Notepad, creating a file that starts with '.LOG' on the first line enables automatic timestamp insertion on each open or save (see [how .LOG works in Notepad](https://www.howtogeek.com/359463/what-is-a-log-file/)). .LOG-hog can read, edit, and manage such log files, offering advanced features like encryption, search, and formatting while preserving the timestamped structure.

 ## Security Overview
-LogHog prioritizes security for personal logging.
+.LOG-hog prioritizes security for personal logging.
 It uses AES-256 encryption with GCM authentication, protecting your data from tampering and unauthorized reading.
 Encryption is optional but recommended for sensitive data.
 Passwords are derived using PBKDF2 with 100,000 iterations, making brute-force attacks slow.
 Failed login attempts add progressive delays (1-30 seconds) and limit to 3 tries before exit.
 Passwords are wiped from memory instantly to prevent forensic recovery.
 With a strong, unique password (20+ characters, random), your notes are virtually unbreakable.
-However, weak passwords or forgotten ones can compromise security—use a password manager.
-LogHog is secure for daily use but not invincible against state-level threats or keyloggers.
+However, weak passwords or forgotten ones can compromise security—use a password manager. .LOG-hog is secure for daily use but not invincible against state-level threats or keyloggers.

 ## Key Features
 - **Tabbed Interface**: Effortlessly switch between writing new entries and browsing past logs.